Gallen out-pitches López, Diamondbacks outlast Marlins 5-4 – KION546

 CELEBRATED MATCHUP

 Much was made of the Gallen-López matchup, but another faceoff that drew attention involved Gallen and Chisholm Jr. Gallen and Chisholm were traded for each other July 31, 2019, and they had their first confrontation Monday.
-Chisholm flew out twice and grounded out to second in his at-bats against Gallen.
+Chisholm, who had said in a podcast last year that he would homer off Gallen when they faced each other, flew out twice and grounded out to second in his at-bats against the former Marlin.

+“There was a lot of emotion tonight so I was trying to keep that in check,” Gallen said.
+“He made some comments last year, so I’ve been sitting on that for about a year now.
+It worked in our favor.
+We won the game.
+That’s the most important thing.”

 ROSTER MOVES